mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 ### Verifying all the pages are there

-After running the above command we now have a folder `emberjs.com` that contains a static copy of the Ember Website.
-We now need to list all of the pages and make sure that we're happy that we've captured all of the pages we needed to.
+After running the above command we have a folder `emberjs.com` that contains a static copy of the Ember Website.
+We now need to list all of the pages and make sure that we're happy that we've captured all of the necessary pages.

-Thankfully we used `--html-extension` which will make sure that all html files end with `.html` so we can run a simple find command in that folder to list the
+Thankfully we used `--html-extension` which will make sure that all html files end with `.html` so we can run a simple `find` command in that folder to list the
 pages:

 ```bash